pimeys/rust-web-push/README.md

 [good instructions](https://developers.google.com/web/fundamentals/push-notifications/subscribing-a-user) for building a frontend to receive notifications.

-Store the subscription info to `examples/test.json` and send a notification with `cargo run --example simple_send -- -v ./private_key.pem -f examples/test.json -p "It works!"`.
+Store the subscription info to `test.json` and send a notification with `cd examples/simple-send && cargo run -- -v ../../private_key.pem -f ../../test.json -p "It works!"`.

 Overview
 --------